-If you’ve ever opened a credit account, no matter whether it was a student loan, a credit card, or a car loan, you have a credit history.
-When you want to apply for another loan, the bank or lender will take a look at your report to determine whether they want to lend you money.
-In some cases, employers look at your report before offering you a job.
+If you’ve ever opened a credit account, no matter whether it was a student loan, a credit card, or a car loan, you have a credit history and therefore, a credit report.
+When you want to apply for any type of credit, the bank or lender will take a look at your credit report to determine whether they want to lend you money.
+They base this decision on the information contained in your credit report, and often on your credit score.
+In some cases, employers may look at your report before offering you a job.
 Knowing how to read a credit report and how to understand the information on it is important for your financial well being.

 You have a few options when it comes to getting your credit reports.
 In the US, there are three national credit reporting agencies: TransUnion, Experian, and Equifax.
 Each company creates its own report about you based on your loan history, payment history, and public information such as a history of bankruptcy or judgments against you.

 You’re allowed to get a free copy of your credit report from each agency once a year.
-The easiest way to get your report is to visit annualcreditreport.com and fill in your information.
+The easiest way to get your report is to visit annualcreditreport.com and follow the steps to provide your information.
 You can either choose to receive all three reports at once or to visit every few months and review each report one at a time.

-Inaccurate information in your report should also be a red flag.
+Inaccurate or wrong information in your report can be a simple mistake, or it could indicate a larger problem.
 In some cases, it can just be a reporting error.
 In others, it can be a sign of identity theft.
-Look at each account on your report closely.
+When reviewing your credit report, make sure to look at each account on your report closely.
 If you don’t remember opening it, contact the credit reporting agency and report the error.
-The agency must look into the issue.
+By law, the agency must look into the issue.
 It will either resolve the issue in your favor or let you know why it thinks the information is correct.